every woman who can be named there are a hundred who speak. For

 of escalation gripping our world, it was understood that each act

-of violence, blamed on the previous one, necessarily begets
+of violence, blamed on a previous one, necessarily begets another.

-another.
-"An eye for an eye," said Gandhi, "leaves
+"An eye for an eye," said Gandhi, "leaves the whole

-to cultivate greater internal peace, recognizing that a habitual
+Project has deepened to cultivate greater internal peace, recognizing

 Our world is experiencing